Helping Landlords And Property Owners With Evictions In Texas

 At Avera Law Firm, P.L.L.C., we represent landlords and property owners with all types of real estate and lease-related disputes.
 Our Austin-area practice focuses largely on landlord rights, helping commercial landlords and residential landlords take steps to protect their bottom lines when tenants do not fulfill their obligations.

-For your free initial consultation, please call 512-615-3578 or contact our firm online.
-We have office locations in Austin and Dripping Springs and provide legal assistance to residential and commercial clients throughout the surrounding areas.
+To set up an initial consultation, please call 512-615-3578 or contact our firm online.
+Through our law office in Austin, we provide legal assistance to residential and commercial clients throughout the surrounding areas.

 Understanding Evictions Under the Texas Property Code

 Texas law is very specific when it comes to the procedures property owners must use when they evict tenants.
 Failure to follow all the steps can expose a landlord to liability and costly litigation.
-As an experienced eviction lawyer serving Hays, Williamson and Travis counties, I ensure that my clients do things by the book.
+As an experienced eviction lawyer serving Hays, Williamson and Travis counties, our attorney ensures that our clients do things by the book.
 For example:

 - A landlord must give the tenant at least three days’ written notice to vacate, unless the lease says differently.